 Oh look, the hypocrite finally came out.
 Color no one surprised, henny!
 Seriously, we all knew!
 How could you NOT know?!
-He is only coming out now because he is being continually hounded and exposed for the continual liar and hypocrite he is.1 I admit my seething hatred for people like this is hard to control.
+He is only coming out now because he is being continually hounded and exposed for the continual liar and hypocrite he is.
+I know, terrible way to end a sentence.
+I admit my seething hatred for people like this is hard to control.
 I have tons of terribly vile and yet appropriate names for him beyond the truthful ones, but I won’t allow myself to go on a personal tirade because I strive to be better than that.
 Nor will I link directly to his BS non-apology apology statement.

 Beside piggy-backing on the self-loathing LCR crowd with his whole straight white male charade, he had to add insult to injury and be one of the most conservative voting members in the house, even beyond LGBTI rights.
 He bragged every chance he got about how conservative he was.